 - Cleaning – Cleaning products within our Eco Options program obtained certifications from independent third-party testers such as EPA’s Safer Choice and Cradle to Cradle

 - Gardening – All stores carry local, organic vegetables and herbs

 Tips On How to Avoid PFAS In Your Home

 The perfluorinated chemical category is all about making things grease-proof, water-proof and stain-proof.
-So think about stain-proof clothing & carpeting, nonstick pans & bakeware, fast food wrappers, contaminated water, etc. And here is a list of what you can do today to start avoiding these chemicals in your life.
+So think about stain-proof clothing & carpeting, nonstick pans & bakeware, fast food wrappers, contaminated water, etc. And here is a list of what you can do today to start phasing out toxic PFAS in your life.

 - Phase-out the nonstick cookware in your kitchen.
 Here are the best alternatives.

 - Make sure your tooth floss doesn’t have PFAS.
 Here are the best brands.